electron-userland/electron-builder/CONTRIBUTING.md

 `/docs` is deployed to Netlify when `next` release is marked as `latest` and available for all users.

-`pip3 install mkdocs-material mkdocs pymdown-extensions pygments --upgrade`
+`pip3 install mkdocs-material mkdocs markdown-include pymdown-extensions pygments --upgrade`

+You'll want to copy the `mkdocs.yml` file from the master branch and then: `mkdocs build`

 ## Debug Tests